-Carolyn L. Kuckein Student Research Fellowships - Research support for a continual period of a minimum of 8 to 10 weeks, 30 hours or more per week, for clinical investigation, basic laboratory research, epidemiology, or social science/health services research.
+Carolyn L. Kuckein Student Research Fellowships - Research support for a continual period of a minimum of 8 to 10 weeks, 30 hours or more per week, or an average of 4 hours per week for 12 months over 1 to 2 years for clinical investigation, basic laboratory research, epidemiology, or social science/health services research.
 Funds from the fellowship are expected to be the major source of support for the student.
 Only one candidate from each school may be nominated.
-Councilors should keep "runners-up" applications on file in case additional funds become available.
 The name of the fellowship program honors Carolyn L. Kuckein, long-time administrator of AΩA and an honorary member of the society, who died in 2004.
-Proposals must be submitted to the councilor before December 31.
-Website: http://www.alphaomegaalpha.org/student_research.html.
+Proposals must be submitted to the AOA chapter councilor before December 31.
+Website: www.alphaomegaalpha.org/student_research.html.

 Fellowships at Auschwitz for the Study of Professional Ethics (FASPE) - FASPE for Medical Students is an intensive two week fellowship program that examines the roles of physicians in Nazi Germany and during the Holocaust, underscoring how the moral codes that govern the medical profession can break down or be distorted.
 The program's integrated approach includes historical, medical, philosophical, and literary sources; survivor testimony; and onsite workshops in Germany and Poland.
 The curriculum for medical students was designed by faculty at Yale School of Medicine in consultation with FASPE staff.
-Program dates are from June 15 -June 26.
-Deadline to apply is January 6.
-For more information visit www.mjhnyc.org/faspe/pr-medical.html
+Program begins mid-June.
+Deadline to apply is late December.
+For more information, visit http://www.faspe-ethics.org/medical/.